 How many people visit your website.

-The address of a specific web page.
+In short, a URL is the address of a specific web page.

 User Generated Content